Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 - Certain medications – oral contraceptives, estrogen/progesterone therapy

-Prolonged immobility can happen in situations such as recent hip surgery or prolonged flights or car rides.
+Prolonged immobility can happen in situations such as recent hip surgery, airplane travel, or car rides.
 It is usually recommended that individuals on flights take frequent breaks from sitting to prevent pooling of blood in the lower limbs and clot formation.
 Massaging and stretching the legs can also be beneficial in preventing blood clots from forming.

-Prolonged immobility may also occur in the elderly, patients with severe joint pain and arthritis, individuals with para- or quadriplegia (e.g., spinal cord injury).
-Any individual who is wheelchair dependent is at increased risk for deep vein thrombosis and DVT.
+Prolonged immobility may also occur in the elderly, patients with severe joint pain and arthritis, individuals with recent para- or quadriplegia from spinal cord injuries.

 - Life-threatening arrhythmias – abnormal heart rhythms